Lithuania in the Eurovision Song Contest 2011: Semi-final

 Evelina Sašenko took part in technical rehearsals on 1 and 5 May, followed by dress rehearsals on 9 and 10 May.
-This included the jury show on 9 May where the professional juries of each country watched and voted on the competing entries.
+This included the jury show on 9 May, where the professional juries of each country watched and voted on the competing entries.

 The Lithuanian performance featured Evelina Sašenko performing on stage in a white dress with black applications on top.
-The stage was dark at the beginning of the song with a single spotlight concentrating on Sašenko, and the LED screens displayed white stars against a black backdrop later on in the performance with more light spots.
+The stage was dark at the beginning of the song with a single spotlight concentrating on Sašenko, and the LED screens displayed white stars against a black backdrop, with more light spots later on in the performance.
 The performance also featured Sašenko using sign language in the second verse of the song.
 Evelina Sašenko was joined by a pianist, the co-composer of "C'est ma vie" Paulius Zdanavičius, who was dressed in white.

 At the end of the show, Lithuania was announced as having finished in the top 10 and subsequently qualifying for the grand final.
 It was later revealed that Lithuania placed fifth in the semi-final, receiving a total of 81 points.

 Final

 Shortly after the first semi-final, a winners' press conference was held for the ten qualifying countries.
 As part of this press conference, the qualifying artists took part in a draw to determine the running order for the final.
 This draw was done in the order the countries were announced during the semi-final.
 Lithuania was drawn to perform in position 25, following the entry from Serbia.

-Evelina Sašenko once again took part in dress rehearsals on 13 and 14 May before the final, including the jury final where the professional juries cast their final votes before the live show.
+Evelina Sašenko once again took part in dress rehearsals on 13 and 14 May before the final, including the jury final, where the professional juries cast their final votes before the live show.
 The band performed a repeat of their semi-final performance during the final on 14 May.
 Lithuania placed nineteenth in the final, scoring 63 points.